-The Camino Mozárabe PilgrimageFollowing the ancient route of the Way of Saint James from Málaga to Cordoba.
-The Sanctity of Solitude - walking the Camino de Santiago on a lesser-known route; through the wondrous landscape of Andalucia on the Camino de Mozárabe.
+The Camino Mozárabe PilgrimageFollowing the ancient route of the Way of Saint James from Málaga to Cordoba on the Camino Mozárabe.
+The Sanctity of Solitude - walking the Camino de Santiago on a lesser-known route; through the wondrous landscape of Andalucia.

 - 7 days of stunning walks through the heartland of Andalucia; olive groves, vineyards and tiny white villages